 6 Tips to Help Avoid Joint Replacement Surgery

 When used as a last resort, many people experience positive benefits from joint replacement surgery.
 However, it should only be considered as an option when osteoarthritis cannot be managed with other methods.
-We spoke to Dr Wendy Holden, Arthritis Action's Medical Advisor and Honorary Consultant Rheumatologist, to find out more.
+Keep reading to learn more.

 What is joint replacement surgery?